islamhaqq/UnrealEngineDeepDive/README.md

 There are 3 ways to keep them referenced in the internal reference graph:

-_1. With a strong reference (`UPROPERTY()`) to them from objects that are also referenced_
+1. With a strong reference (`UPROPERTY()`) to them from objects that are also referenced

     In other words, if a `UObject` does not have a `UPROPERTY` reference, there is a good chance it will be garbage collected away.
     `UActor`s and `UActorComponent`s are an e exception this rule, since the Actor is referenced by the `UWorld` (which is in the root set), and the Actor Component is referenced by the Actor itself.

     Another practical implication of this is that once the owning `UActor` is destroyed, usually all of its `UActorComponent`s will be destroyed because the Actor was the only `UObject` with a strong reference to them.

-_2. By calling `UObject::AddReferencedObjects` from objects that are also referenced_ _3.
-By adding them to the root set with `UObject::AddToRoot`_
+2. By calling `UObject::AddReferencedObjects` from objects that are also referenced

+3. By adding them to the root set with `UObject::AddToRoot`